UnionHerald police reports

 Theft, burglary

-• On April 17 in the 2100 block of Station Parkway NW a license plate was stolen.
+• On April 24 in the 15700 block of Linnet Street NW a bike was stolen.

-• On April 21 in the 16100 block of Crane Street NW a fraud resulting in the loss of $416 was reported.
+• On April 25 in the 17600 block of Arrowhead Street NW a blackmail attempt was reported.

-• On April 21 in the 16000 block of Narcissus Street NW a fraud resulting in the loss of $1,600 was reported.
+• On April 28 in the 14000 block of Alder Street NW a blackmail fraud was reported.

-• On April 21 in the 2800 block of 173 Lane NW a Paypal fraud was reported.
+• On April 29 in the 17900 block of Aztec Street NW a license plate was stolen.

 Assault

-• On April 18 in the 2000 block of 138 Avenue NW a man was arrested after police responded to a domestic between a man and his adult step-daughter.
+• On April 29 in the 3200 block of 165 Lane NW a girl was arrested for assaulting deputies after they responded to her reportedly running away.

 COON RAPIDS